CharlesCowdery/ADT-abstract/README.md

+If youre reading this, please come back in a few hours.
+I ran into some utterly awful bugs, and so am running super late.
+I had to stop for the night, I am resuming in the morning, and will have it done by sometime saturday.

 This is a project built for a final assignment in my CS3003 course

 I have selected option one, ADT in imperative languages.